0 Part Course |

 • Those responsible for staff training, policy development, or breach preparedness in legal settings

-• Law firms without updated cyber policies, risk assessments, or staff training—especially post-SRA thematic reviews highlighting common gaps in controls and reporting
+• Law firms without updated cyber policies, risk assessments, or staff training - especially post-SRA thematic reviews highlighting common gaps in controls and reporting

 • Practices handling high-value/sensitive client matters (conveyancing, corporate, family/probate) are vulnerable to ransomware or AI phishing/deepfakes, risking confidentiality breaches and SRA enforcement

-• Firms adopting/considering AI tools without governance—amid rising warnings on hallucinations, data exposure, and over-reliance (per NCSC/ICO/SRA)
+• Firms adopting/considering AI tools without governance—amid rising warnings on hallucinations, data exposure, and over-reliance (per NCSC/ICO/SRA) will benefit from this cyber security course for lawyers

-• COLPs/partners accountable for demonstrating resilience in SRA audits, insurance renewals, or post-breach scenarios—particularly if relying on outdated measures amid the Cyber Security and Resilience Bill's anticipated 2026 advancements
+• COLPs/partners accountable for demonstrating resilience in SRA audits, insurance renewals, or post-breach scenarios - particularly if relying on outdated measures amid the Cyber Security and Resilience Bill's anticipated 2026 advancements

-The course empowers firms to foster cyber-aware cultures, implement defensible controls, and safeguard clients/practice amid escalating 2026 risks.
+Training empowers firms to foster cyber-aware cultures, implement defensible controls and safeguard clients/practice amid escalating 2026 risks.
 It addresses the heightened threats facing law firms - prime targets due to sensitive client data (e.g., conveyancing files, probate details, commercial contracts) - amid sophisticated 2026 attacks: AI-powered phishing/deepfakes, ransomware surges, supply-chain exploits, and social engineering via professional networks.
-It integrates emerging AI-related risks (e.g., generative AI for polymorphic malware, voice cloning scams, model manipulation) with core Toolkit principles, while aligning with current SRA Standards and Regulations (Principle 7 on risk management, confidentiality duties, breach reporting under Rule 3.9), ICO accountability, NCSC guidance, and evolving frameworks like the Cyber Security and Resilience Bill (progressing in Parliament).

 REQUEST CALL BACK